psyntium/snippet-marketplace/python/a-simple-app.md

-## A simple deployable sample
+## A simple Python sample

-This is just about the simplest deployable Python program you can write.
+This code is structured to be deployable, but support for deployable Python code isn't available yet.
+Stay tuned....